Nicolas Rondet: Career history

 After he was born in France he grew up in Brazil and started karting.
-After a short career in karting and single-seaters the young driver switched to touring cars.
+After a short career in karting and single-seaters, he switched to touring cars.
 He won his first season in the French Citroën AX Cup in 1993.
 The following season Rondet finished fifth in the series.
-After this success he moved to the United States of America to race in the Skip Barber Western Series.
-In his second season the French driver won the championship and the Skip Barber Big Scholarship.
+After this success, he moved to the United States of America to race in the Skip Barber Western Series.
+In his second season, he won the championship and the Skip Barber Big Scholarship.
 The scholarship secured him a seat in the 1997 Barber Dodge Pro Series season.
 The season was successful as he won one race and scored another two podium finishes.
-The following season he secured his seat due to his sponsors.
-Again the driver scored three podium finishes but he had to miss three races.
+The following season, he secured his seat due to his sponsors.
+Again he scored three podium finishes but he had to miss three races.
 1998 was also the first season Rondet made his debut in the Atlantic Championship racing at Long Beach and Houston.
 His best finish was a seventh place at Houston.
-The Frenchman also raced a single outing in the IMSA GT Championship.
-At Lime Rock Park he finished thirteenth in a Mazda RX-7.
+Rondet also raced a single outing in the IMSA GT Championship.
+At Lime Rock Park. he finished thirteenth in a Mazda RX-7.
 He returned for a partial Atlantic Championship season the following year.
 He was places eleventh in the championship scoring one podium finish.
-After failing to secure a seat for the 2000 season he returned to the Barber Dodge Pro Series in 2001.
-This season was highly successful as he finished every race in the top 10, winning three races.
-As he won the title he won a scholarship to race in the 2002 Atlantic Championship season.
-This season was not so successful as he finished in the top 10 only twice.
+After failing to secure a seat for the 2000 season, he returned to the Barber Dodge Pro Series in 2001.
+This season was highly successful as he finished every race in the top-ten, winning three races.
+As he won the title, he won a scholarship to race in the 2002 Atlantic Championship season.
+This season was not so successful as he finished in the top-ten only twice.